Ikayherce/debbies-blog/README.md

 # 2. Agile Development
 ## User Stories
-Throughout the development process, Agile methodologies have been applied to ensure adaptability and responsiveness to the evolving project needs.
+Throughout the development process, Agile methodologies have been applied to ensure adaptability to the evolving project needs.
 While partially planning and creating user stories offline since pen and paper work best for me, I have used GitHub's Kanban board for task management and updates, and all the user stories can be found there.
 This mix of different tools is what has worked best for me to adapt and re-think features during the process.
 Some of the user stories are sourced or inspired from Code Institute's own Django walkthrough project, and I progressively added my own as the project took more shape and its needs evolved.

 See the Kanban board with my user stories [here](https://github.com/users/Ikayherce/projects/4/views/1 )